keesschollaart81/AzureCostInsights.Marketplace/README.md

 This extension will never send any of your cost data to any remote endpoint.
 So things like Azure Data (Subscription/Resource-Group/Tags), Cost data or identities/tokens never leave your Azure DevOps tenant!

+**Only the during preview period:** your Azure DevOps username (email) is included in the telemetry data.
+If unexpected errors show up in the logs, you might be contacted on why/how that happened.
+Preview ends ±feb 2019.

 Some requests are made to https://license.prd.azurecostinsights.com to validate your license.

 Some telemetry data is collected to make this a better product, checkout the details on [the Wiki](https://github.com/keesschollaart81/AzureCostInsights.Marketplace/wiki/Privacy,-Telemetry-&-Credit-Card-data).